Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes: Discussion and Conclusion

-Anders E. Bilgrau was supported by a grant from the Karen Elise Jensen Fonden, a travel grant from the Danish Cancer Society, and a visitor grant by the Dept.\ of Mathematics of the VU University Amsterdam.
+\acks{ Anders E. Bilgrau was supported by a grant from the Karen Elise Jensen Fonden, a travel grant from the Danish Cancer Society, and a visitor grant by the Dept.\ of Mathematics of the VU University Amsterdam.
 Carel F.W.
 Peeters received funding from the European Community's Seventh Framework Programme (FP7, 2007-2013), Research Infrastructures action, under grant agreement No. FP7-269553 (EpiRadBio project).
-The authors would also like to thank Karen Dybk{\ae}r of the Dept.\ of Haematology at Aalborg University Hospital, for her help on the biological interpretations in the DLBCL application.
+The authors thank Karen Dybk{\ae}r of the Dept.\ of Haematology at Aalborg University Hospital, for her help on the biological interpretations in the DLBCL application.
+The authors would also like to thank Ali Shojaie of the Dept.\ of Biostatistics, University of Washington, for making the LASICH code available.
+Lastly, the Authors thank the Associate Editor and three anonymous reviewers, whose constructive comments have led to a considerable improvement in presentation. }

-\section{Geometric interpretation of the fused ridge penalty}
+\section{Geometric Interpretation of the Fused Ridge Penalty}

 Some intuition behind the fused ridge is provided by pointing to the equivalence of penalized and constrained optimization.
 To build this intuition we study the geometric interpretation of the fused ridge penalty in the special case of \eqref{eq:argmax2} with $\vT = \vec{0}$.
 In this case $\lambda_{g g} = \lambda$ for all $g$, and $\lambda_{g_1 g_2} = \lambda_f$ for all $g_1 \neq g_2$.
-Clearly, the penalty matrix then amounts to $\vLambda = \lambda\vI_p + \lambda_f(\vJ_p-\vI_p)$.
+Clearly, the penalty matrix then amounts to $\vLambda = \lambda\vI_G + \lambda_f(\vJ_G-\vI_G)$.
 Matters are simplified further by considering $G = 2$ classes and by focusing on a specific entry in the precision matrix, say $(\vOmega_g)_{jj'} = \omega_{jj'}^{(g)}$, for $g=1,2$.
 By doing so we ignore the contribution of other precision elements to the penalty.
-Now, the fused ridge penalty may be rewritten as:

-Subsequently considering only the contribution of the $\omega_{jj'}^{(g)}$ entries implies this expression can be further reduced to:
+Now, the fused ridge penalty may be rewritten as: \begin{footnotesize} \end{footnotesize} Subsequently considering only the contribution of the $\omega_{jj'}^{(g)}$ entries implies this expression can be further reduced to:

 It follows immediately that this penalty imposes constraints on the parameters $\omega_{jj'}^{(1)}$ and $\omega_{jj'}^{(2)}$, amounting to the set:

 for some $c\in \bbR_+$.
 It implies that the fused ridge penalty can be understood by the implied constraints on the parameters.
 Figure \ref{fig:geom} shows the boundary of the set for selected values.